alco/porcelain/README.md

 # </div>
 ```

-The `SocketStream` module used above wraps a tcp socket in a stream.
+The `SocketStream` module used above wraps a TCP socket in a stream.
 Its
 implementation can be found in the `test/util/socket_stream.exs` file.